 Exposed to all risk in the company.
 Total beta measures exposure to total risk.
-Total Beta = Market Beta/ Correlation of firm with market
+Total Beta = Market Beta/ Correlation of firm with market Venture capitalist, with multiple holdings in the sector.

 Partially diversified.
 Diversify away some firm specific risk but not all.
 Beta will fall berbetween total and market beta.
+Public company investor with diversified portfolio

 Firm-specific risk is diversified away.
 Market or macro risk exposure captured in a market beta or betas.